Contributing to global health and development

 We help accelerate the introduction of high-quality, low-cost Chinese-made anti-malarial products into the global market, along with the sharing of China’s expertise in malaria control.

-Every year, more than 200 million people around the world contract malaria and close to 600,000 die of the disease.
-Ninety percent of those deaths occur in Africa.
+In 2019, nearly 230 million people worldwide are infected with malaria, and more than 400,000 die as a result.
+More than 90 percent of cases and deaths occur in Africa.
 Malaria remains a leading cause of death for pregnant women and for children under age 5.

-Over the past 60 years, China has reduced malaria cases within its borders from 30 million a year to zero—an incredible achievement that underlines the depth of experience China brings to this issue.
-As China aims to eliminate malaria domestically by 2020, we believe it can take on a global leadership role in malaria control and elimination.
+Over the past 60 years, China has reduced malaria cases within its borders from 30 million a year to zero—an incredible achievement that highlights the depth of experience China brings to this issue.
+We believe that China, aiming to meet its goal of eliminating malaria by 2021, can take on a global leadership role in malaria control and elimination.

 We work with partners in China to accelerate the introduction of high-quality, low-cost Chinese-made malaria commodities into the global market, expand China’s role in bilateral and multilateral mechanisms to help fill the gap in funding and expertise, and facilitate the sharing of China’s malaria control experience in regions with high malaria incidence.